yousefelassal/quote-cron/README.md

 > A brand for a company is like a reputation for a person.
 You earn reputation by trying to do hard things well.

 > While we stop to think, we often miss our opportunity.

+> A man cannot be said to succeed in this life who does not satisfy one friend.